 - a.
-Excessive or extravagant costs. - b.
-Political contributions. - c.
-Personal violations or fines including speeding or parking tickets. - d.
+Excessive or extravagant costs - b.
+Political contributions - c.
+Personal violations or fines including speeding or parking tickets - d.
 Gifts or any type of compensation to University employees, other than those provided through official recognition programs approved in accordance with the Approval Matrix in Section 2.02. - e.
-Any expense of a personal nature will not be paid or reimbursed. - f.
-Alcoholic beverages, unless in accordance with the standards on alcohol in Section 1.03. - g.
-Expenses for spouses, except as allowed in the Executive Compensation Package for University President and Campus Chancellors (T93-062) (when approved) or as part of an institutional event which has received prior approval. - h.
-Any unexplained or undocumented expenses. - i.
-Non-travel purchases made outside of BuyWays or made in-person without using a University bank card (exceptions may be granted).
+Any expense of a personal nature will not be paid or reimbursed - f.
+Alcoholic beverages, unless in accordance with the standards on alcohol in Section 1.03 - g.
+Expenses for spouses, except as allowed in the Executive Compensation Package for University President and Campus Chancellors (T93-062) (when approved) or as part of an institutional event which has received prior approval - h.
+Any unexplained or undocumented expense

-- j.
+- i.
+Non-travel purchases made outside of BuyWays or made in-person without using a University bank card (exceptions may be granted) - i.
 Union dues. - k.
 Institutional memberships and subscriptions are not generally allowable as direct costs on a sponsored project.
 Exceptions may be granted with prior approval.
 See Section 2.02. - 1.
 Life memberships in a professional organization are not generally allowable, however, if it is anticipated that the overall cost will be less than the cost of annual memberships over the employee's anticipated tenure at the University, an exception may be granted with prior approval.
 See Section 2.02. - m.
 Moving expenses not processed as transition relocation allowances through payroll or in accordance with the Central Administration Guidelines for moving expenses.
-The University does not allow payment to third-party vendors for moving. - n.
-Expenses for an employee's remote work location, including networking and Internet access, additional equipment, furniture, computer hardware, phones, etc.
+The University does not allow payment to third-party vendors for moving a.

-a.
 The approval requirements for reimbursement of allowable expenditures are outlined in the Approvals section of these Standards.
 See Section 1.08.